 What’s it like to ride there?

 Alaska State Law is that you must wear a helmet if you are a passenger, but not a rider aged 18 or over.
 Having said that, your travel / medical insurance company may not pay out if you don’t use a helmet and then sustain any head injury, so beware.
-Driving standards are as good as in Europe, although there are differences in speed limits and some other rules: you’re not allowed to filter or “lane-split”, but turning right on a red light is accepted, providing you’ve properly checked for oncoming traffic.
+Driving standards are as good as in Europe, although there are differences in speed limits.
+Other rules you may not be familiar with are: 1) you’re not allowed to filter or “lane-split” 2) turning right on a red light is accepted, providing you’ve properly checked for oncoming traffic.
 Once outside of residential areas and on the open road, the general speed limit is 65mph, but always check signage.
 There is so little traffic on the road compare to Europe, you’ll feel like you are on your own.
 If you are heading off on the dirt, usual caution.

 The Dalton Highway is a classic adventure road and a mecca for overland bikers.
-Plus who wouldn’t want a Gobblers Knob photo or cross the Arctic Circle for that matter!!
+Plus who wouldn’t want a Gobblers Knob photo or straddling cross the Arctic Circle for that matter!!
 It stretches 414 miles north from Fairbanks and ends at Deadhorse near the Arctic Ocean.
 Originally built as a supply road to support the Trans-Alaska Pipeline, the majority of it remains a dirt road, so treat it with respect and get out of the way of the huge trucks that head up and down it regularly to service the pipeline.
-If its dry, the cloud dust and stones the trucks churn up are pretty dangerous and although the road is often treated with calcium chloride, a chemical compound that helps to keep the dust down, the downside is that it quickly turns into a greasy mud soup when wet.
+If its dry, the cloud dust and stones the trucks churn up are pretty dangerous and although the road is often treated with calcium chloride, a chemical compound that helps to keep the dust down.
+The downside is that the surface quickly turns into a sludgy mud soup when wet.

 Aside from that, take the Taylor Highway to Chicken and onto the Top of the World Highway, taking you to the border with the Yukon Territory, Canada and onto Dawson City.
 The Seward Highway south from Anchorage to Seward is stunning and then for dirt lovers there is the Hatcher Pass!
 You’d be hard pushed to find any dull scenery in Alaska.